coinbase/mesh-specifications/CONTRIBUTING.md

 If your bug hasn’t been fixed, follow these steps to file a bug report:

-1. If your issue is not reported or fixed, click the [*New*][5] button from the [*Issues*][1] page.
-A new interface will appear.
-2. Find _Bug report_ on the list, and click [_Get Started_][6].
-A new interface will appear.
+1. [Open an issue in GitHub][10].
-3. Add a title for your bug report.
+2. Add a title for your bug report.
 It should briefly describe the problem.
-4. Follow the template that appears in the Write text box.
+3. Follow the template that appears in the Write text box.
 This is the best way to describe the bug.
     * **Describe the bug** - A clear and concise description of what the bug is.
     * **To Reproduce** - Steps to reproduce the behavior.
     * **Expected behavior** - A clear and concise description of what you expected to happen.
     * **Additional context** - You can include any relevant stack traces or debugging output in this section.
-5. Click _Submit new issue_ to finish filing the bug report.
+4. Click _Submit new issue_ to finish filing the bug report.

 ## Feature Requests